willxxy/ECG-Bench/README.md

 - [ ] Add encoder-free VLMs such as [Fuyu-8B](https://www.adept.ai/blog/fuyu-8b), [Vision as LoRA](https://arxiv.org/abs/2503.20680), and/or [Unveiling Encoder-Free Vision-Language Models](https://arxiv.org/abs/2406.11832) for ECGs.
 This could be extended for all training methods.
 - [ ] Addition for new input representation: [ECG features](https://proceedings.mlr.press/v225/yu23b.html)
 - [ ] Reasoning ability for ELMs (akin to OpenAI o1, Deepseek R1, etc.).
+- [ ] Curate higher quality instruction tuning and reasoning datasets for ELMs.

 ## Acknowledgements <a name="ack"></a>
 This work is done in collaboration with the Mario Lemieux Center for Heart Rhythm Care at Allegheny General Hospital.